 Choosing the right cosmetic dental procedures for your dental makeover

-Veneers and crowns can cover one to all of a patient’s teeth to conceal blemishes and improve a smile’s overall look.
+Veneers and teeth crowns can cover one to all of a patient’s teeth to conceal blemishes and improve a smile’s overall look.
 Each veneer is hand-crafted to the dimensions of a specific tooth.
 They can be used singly or in conjunction with others, depending on each patient’s needs.
-The porcelain used for veneers is designed to match your smile’s natural color, and the material is layered to emulate tooth enamel’s light-reflecting properties.
+The porcelain used for veneers is designed to match your smile’s natural color, and the material is layered to emulate tooth enamel’s light reflecting properties.

 Learn more about a sophisticated dental makeover

 Cosmetic dental techniques such as veneers and crowns are improving with technological advances every day.
 Be sure to consult with the best cosmetic dentist you can find.
 With a customized dental makeover, Dr. James Fondriest, can help improve the look of your front teeth in your smile, as well as your overall oral health.

 To schedule your cosmetic dentistry consultation, call our office today at (847) 234-0517.